rob550-docs/rob550-docs.github.io/docs/student-guide/mbot-system-setup.md

 1. Download NoMachine to your laptop from the [official site](https://www.nomachine.com/).
     - NoMachine is a remote access software and it is pre-installed on the Jetson.

-2. **Unplug** your HDMI cable, connect to Jetson using NoMachine
+2. Connect to Jetson using NoMachine
-    - First, open NoMachine on your laptop.
+    - First, **unplug** your HDMI cable
-    - Then, connect to Jetson as shown in the image below.
+    - Then, open NoMachine on your laptop, connect to Jetson as shown in the image below.
 You will need your IP address for this step, you can check IP address from [MBot IP registry](https://mbot-project-development.github.io/mbot_ip_registry/).

         <a class="image-link" href="/assets/images/system-setup/nomachine1.png">
         <img src="/assets/images/system-setup/nomachine1.png" alt=" " style="max-width:400px;"/>
         </a>
     - Finally, enter the username: `mbot`, password: `i<3robots!` to log in.

+Now you have completed all the setup for Jetson!

 ## Calibrating and Flashing the MBot
+1. Download the firmware code from this [github repo](https://github.com/MBot-Project-Development/mbot_firmware).
+    - Recommend to use VSCode remote extenstion + GitHub CLI
+2. Go to `mbot_firmware/src/mbot.h` line 34, change the drive to be differential

+    ```c
+    //Define drive type of this robot.
+See mbot_params.h.
+    //#define MBOT_DRIVE_TYPE OMNI_120_DRIVE
+    #define MBOT_DRIVE_TYPE DIFFERENTIAL_DRIVE
+    ```
+3. Compile
+    - The calibration script, `mbot_calibrate_classic.uf2`
+    - The MBot firmware, `mbot.uf2`

 ## Install the MBot Code